JUST A LITTLE BIT ABOUT THE "PROFESSIONAL" ME.

 Thanks for checking in!

-Her SIX published works based on primary sources are, Light in The Queen's Garden: Ida May Pope, Pioneer for Hawai'i's Daughters 2017 by the University of Hawaiʻi Press, "Queen Lili'uokalani's Beloved Kawaiaha'o Seminary", 2017 The Hawaiian Journal of History (volume 51), "Lydia K. Aholo—Her Story, Recovering the Lost Voice" 2013 issue of The Hawaiian Journal of History (volume 47) and An American Girl in the Hawaiian Islands: The Letters of Carrie Prudence Winter (1890-1893), 2012 by the University of Hawaiʻi Press.
+Her SIX published works based on primary sources are, The Sugar King of California: Claus Spreckels' Sweet Empire, 2024 University of Nebraska Press, Empire Builder: John D. Spreckels and the Making of San Diego, 2020 by University of Nebraska Press, Light in The Queen's Garden: Ida May Pope, Pioneer for Hawai'i's Daughters 2017 by the University of Hawaiʻi Press, "Queen Lili'uokalani's Beloved Kawaiaha'o Seminary", 2017 The Hawaiian Journal of History (volume 51), "Lydia K. Aholo—Her Story, Recovering the Lost Voice" 2013 issue of The Hawaiian Journal of History (volume 47) and An American Girl in the Hawaiian Islands: The Letters of Carrie Prudence Winter (1890-1893), 2012 by the University of Hawaiʻi Press.

 She is a frequent storyteller and lecturer on the importance of using a multitude of primary sources to gain perspectives on historical events.
 To that end, she provided a unique viewpoint in a documentary about Queen Lili`uokalani and her involvement in the education of Hawaiian children in the 19th century.

 Current Writing project: "Prairie to Prosperity: Henry Gilbert Fenton, San Diego's Pioneer Builder"